mbarnig/Marylux-648-TTS-Corpus/README.md

 ### Loudness Settings
 The deep machine learning TTS training is sensitive to the level of the audio signal.
 To avoid differences in the volume of the clips of a TTS dataset the levels should be normalized.
 This can be done with the same tools and programs introduced before.
 We must distinguish between peak- and RMS-levels.
 The peak level is defined by the highest peaks within the signal independently of the amount of energy they are representing.
 The audio-signal shown in figure 2 has been normalized to a full-scale peak level.
 During TTS training this can lead to out-of-range amplitudes and auto-clipping.

-RMS (root mean square) is an average of the loudness in the waveform as a whole.
+A better reference for TTS training is RMS (root mean square), the average of the loudness in the waveform as a whole.
+Broadcasters and streaming providers like Youtube or Spotify measure and normalize the loudness in LUFS.
+The [EBU recommendation R128](https://tech.ebu.ch/docs/r/r128-2014.pdf) (= ITU-R BS.1770) the technical details for the loudness normalization.
+I used the [Python script loudness.py](https://github.com/csteinmetz1/loudness.py) to normalize the audio clipsof the Marylux dataset with a refernce levl of -25 dB.
+The next figure shows the normclip `....` in the Audacity program.

-A better refernce is the
+figure 3